 A key problem the Italians cited: Healthcare workers have to go to work, leaving children at home.
 Unions are pursuing a 1,000-euro bonus for them.
 Meanwhile, Italian schools closed but educators are relatively new to remote learning and have widely differing levels of equipment.
 Some staff are still working at school buildings.

 “We are fine, but we are surrounded by people who are not,” Vannini said.
 “We are sending you a virtual hug from all of us, and we hope everybody will be safe as soon as possible.”

-In South Korea, according to Hyunsu Hwang, director of the Korean Teachers and Education Workers Union, 6,000 COVID-19 deaths there can be linked directly to a religious cult that refused to cancel large events.
-This produced a larger spike in COVID cases than anywhere else in the world so far.
+In South Korea, according to Hyunsu Hwang, director of the Korean Teachers and Education Workers Union, 60 percent of early COVID-19 cases there can be linked directly to a religious cult that refused to cancel large events.
 Because of its experience with SARS and MERS, however, the nation was prepared.
 Lee Jeonghyeon, who works for a university hospital in South Korea that employs 3,000, said only 10 practitioners became infected, because of aggressive testing, contact tracing, use of proper masks and rapid isolation of sick workers.
 And even with 8,500 cases confirmed in South Korea as of March 19, only 91 deaths had resulted so far.

 Supporting support staff